In the clinic for April 29, 2025

 April 29, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Adela, C the Signs, Calyxo, EDAP, Heartbeam, Inocras.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Akeso, Alterity, Boehringer, CG Oncology, Chemomab, Immunitybio, J&J, Levicept, Merck, Oncoinvent, Pfizer, Revolution, Senti, Urogen, Yoltech.

 Briefs